GStreamer/gstreamer/subprojects/gst-examples/webrtc/README.md

 ## Filing bugs

 Please only file bugs about the demos here.
-Bugs about GStreamer's WebRTC implementation should be filed on the [GStreamer gitlab](https://gitlab.freedesktop.org/gstreamer/gst-plugins-bad/-/issues/new).
+Bugs about GStreamer's WebRTC implementation should be filed on the [GStreamer gitlab](https://gitlab.freedesktop.org/gstreamer/gstreamer/-/issues/new).

-You can also find us on IRC by joining #gstreamer @ FreeNode.
+You can also find us on [Matrix](https://matrix.to/#/#gstreamer:gstreamer.org).

 ## Documentation